MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-database-merge-policy-command.md

 ---
-title: ".alter database merge policy command - Azure Data Explorer"
+title: .alter database merge policy command - Azure Data Explorer
-description: "This article describes the .alter database merge policy command in Azure Data Explorer." ms.reviewer: yonil ms.topic: reference ms.date: 02/21/2023
+description: Learn how to use the .alter database merge policy command to change the database's merge policy. ms.reviewer: yonil ms.topic: reference ms.date: 02/21/2023
 ---
 # .alter database merge policy

-Use this command to change a database's [merge policy](mergepolicy.md).
+Changes the database's [merge policy](mergepolicy.md).
 The merge policy defines if and how [extents (Data Shards)](../management/extents-overview.md) in the cluster should get merged.

 ## Permissions